cicirello/JavaPermutationTools/README.md

 ## Overview

+The JavaPermutationTools (JPT) API provides Java classes that enable representing and generating permutations and sequences, as well as performing computation on permutations and sequences.
+It includes implementations of a variety of permutation distance metrics as well as distance metrics on sequences (i.e., Strings, arrays, and other ordered data types).

 JPT is organized into the following packages:
 * __org.cicirello.permutations__: Permutation class and a class for iterating over permutations.
 * __org.cicirello.permutations.distance__: Collection of permutation distance metric implementations.